Planet Sedna

-Sedna was discovered in 2003.
-The planet’s discovery has only been possible because right now it’s at perihelion (closest to the Sun).
-Eris was actually discovered after Sedna even though it is nearer to us, so until 2005 Sedna was also actually considered a candidate for the 10th planet.
+Planet Sedna was discovered in 2003.
+In this article I look at Sedna’s myth and what her meaning could be in astrology.
+Sedna’s discovery was only possible because right now the planet is at its perihelion (closest to the Sun).
+Eris was in fact discovered after Sedna even though it is nearer to us, so until 2005 Sedna was also considered a candidate for the 10th planet.

 This missing 10th planet has always been a suitable hook for the missing Dark Goddess archetype in astrology and the exiled feminine which is why both Eris and Sedna both resonate with the Persephone myth.
 They also both carry themes of resurrection from deep, dark and bleak places.